ComputArtCMCG/ProBID-NET/README.md

 Example:
 In the 'Example' folder, we demonstrate how to predict the amino acids on the interface residues of Chain B in the '1euv.pdb' complex structure.
-First, the '1euv.pdb' file was split into two separate structures: '1euv.pdb.A' and '1euv.pdb.B'.
+Firstly, the '1euv.pdb' file was split into two separate structures: '1euv.pdb.A' and '1euv.pdb.B'.
 In the '1euv.pdb.B' file, the amino acid types at the interface residues of Chain B were masked as 'XXX'.
 Next, the structural information from '1euv.pdb.B' was encoded into an HDF5 file named '1euv.pdb.B.hdf5', which was used as the input for ProBID-Net.
 Run the model:
    ./ProBID-Net_run.sh examples/1euv.input examples/
 After running the prediction, the probabilities for each of the 20 natural amino acids were output and saved in the file '1euv.pdb.B.pred'.

 If you encounter any issues during installation, please raise a question in the issue section of our repository.